tarecord/sign-in-with-google/README.txt

 2. This is the second screen shot

 == Changelog ==

-= 1.8.1 (unreleased) =
-* Added Debug information for Site Health Info section.

-= 1.8.0 =
-* fixed an incorrect use of the 'login_redirect' core filter.
-* Added siwg_password_length filter to allow adjusting the new user generated password length.
-* Added a global function to get the authentication url in template files.

-= 1.7.0 =
-* Add setting that allows users, who have an approved domain, to bypass the "Anyone can register" checkbox on the General Settings page.
-* Update to use login_redirect filter after user authenticates.
-* Update changelog to reflect new ownership.

-= 1.6.0 =
-* Fixed overflow issue with import/export meta boxes.
-* Fixed issue with users being registered when user registration was disabled in site settings.
-* Added template functions so the log in button can be used in themes and plugins (and custom login forms).

 = 1.5.2 =
 * Added more useful error messages when users aren't logged in properly.